 The third section of the Safari protection screen.
-If you want to disable ad blocking on a certain website, Allowlist would be of help.
+If you want to disable ad blocking on a certain website, Allowlist will be of help.
 It allows you to add domains and subdomains to exlcusions.
 AdGuard for iOS has an Import/Export feature, so the allowlist from one device can be easily transferred to another.

 To be able to manage DNS settings, AdGuard apps require establishing a local VPN.
 It will not route your traffic through any remote servers.
 Nevertheless, the system will ask you to confirm permission access.

 This section has two options: AdGuard and Native implementation.
 Basically, these are two methods of setting up DNS.

 In Native implementation, the DNS is handled by the system and not the app.
 This means that AdGuard doesn't have to create a local VPN.
 Sadly, this will not help you circumvent system restrictions and use AdGuard alongside other VPN-based applications — if any VPN is enabled, native DNS is ignored.
 Consequently, you won't be able to filter traffic locally or to use our brand new DNS-over-QUIC protocol (DoQ).